DataDog/integrations-extras/komodor/README.md

 Gain the K8s visibility you are lacking.
 See your deployments on a timeline with the relevant information: what changed, what code was pushed and by whom.

 ### Track your system end-to-end
-View data from your Git, config, infra, alerting and other tools, in one centralized and easy-to-understand display, easily link to Datadog metrics with dynamic deployment links that take you directly to the data you need.
+View data from your Git, config maps, infrastruture, alerting and other tooling such as Datadog, in one centralized and easy-to-understand display, easily link to Datadog metrics with dynamic deployment links that take you directly to the matrics you need.

-### Uncovering the context
-Troubleshoot your microservices based on the most relevant context, connections and dependencies.
+Troubleshoot your microservices based on the most relevant context, connections and service dependencies detected in Datadog.

-### Increase performance and availability
-Detect and resolve issues to prevent escalation.
-Enable any on-call developer to quickly uncover root causes and get the right teams involved for rapid resolution.

 ## Setup